pac4j/pac4j/documentation/docs/clients.md

 ---

-## 3) The callback url
+## 3) The callback URL

-For an indirect client, you must define the callback url which will be used in the login process: after a successful login, the identity provider will redirect the user back to the application on the callback url.
+For an indirect client, you must define the callback URL which will be used in the login process: after a successful login, the identity provider will redirect the user back to the application on the callback URL.

-On this callback url, the "callback filter" must be installed to finish the login process.
+On this callback URL, the "callback filter" must be installed to finish the login process.

-As the callback url can be shared between multiple clients, an additionnal parameter: `client_name` (by default) which value is the client name, is used to distinguish between the different clients.
+As the callback URL can be shared between multiple clients, an additionnal parameter: `client_name` (by default) which value is the client name, is used to distinguish between the different clients.

 **Example:**